mbiemann/weather-data/README.md

 size >= 11000000 # in bytes
 ```

-Only for example purposes, the Lambda MemorySize is set to 256.
+This validation if only for example purposes, the Lambda MemorySize is set to 256.

 c.
 Load CSV file using [AWS Data Wrangler](https://github.com/awslabs/aws-data-wrangler):
 ```python